spacetelescope/notebook-data-redirector/README.md

 ```
 ## Local testing

-The SAM CLI and sample events make it easy to test the webhook function locally:
+The SAM CLI and sample events make it easy to test the webhook function locally.
+The CLI uses Docker to run the Lambda code in a container, so you'll need to [install it](https://docs.docker.com/install/).

 ```console
 $ sam build